No products in the basket.

-Edited by Kevin Gilvary, this critical review challenges the orthodox scholarly consensus about the order in which Shakespeare composed his plays and when they were written.
+Dating Shakespeare’s Plays edited by Kevin Gilvary.
+This critical review challenges the orthodox scholarly consensus about the order in which Shakespeare composed his plays and when they were written.
 It reveals surprising discrepancies in date comparisons.
 King John has been placed by scholars in every year of the decade up to 1598 and there are suggestions that Hamlet‘s date of 1602, could be as early as 1589.

 In this authoritative book, evidence is reviewed methodically to produce a range of dates supported by in-depth analysis of aids to dating such as language, historical allusion, the testimony of title pages as well as works by other authors including Palladis Tamia, and the Stationers’ Register.